“LAYING” A GHOST

 Port Fairy Ghost Stories contains many of the town’s most beloved tales of hauntings and ghostly presences.
 Many of the stories are based on historical people, buildings and events, and research has proven these tales to be far more substantial than mere rumor.
 Port Fairy also has its fair share of contemporary ghost stories, so get ready for some mind-boggling yarns that you haven’t heard before.

 Port Fairy Ghost Stories Inc. is a not-for-profit organization that aims to be self-supporting.
-All proceeds from our activities are donated to charitable causes within the local community.
+All proceeds from our activities are donated to charitable causes within the local community that align with our tax-exempt cultural status.

 The book also promotes the talents of many wonderful local artists through their unique interpretations of the town’s ghostly tales.